Business Administration Program at Fredonia

 4 + 1 Acceleration

-We have agreements with eight schools in New York to help you achieve your M.B.A. in five years.
+We have agreements with several schools in New York to help you achieve your M.B.A. in one additional year.

 BUAD 323 Organizational Behavior

-The historical and current development of management principles is covered including theories of motivation for individuals, groups and organizations, leadership, organizational design and performance evaluation.
+The historical and current development of management principles are covered including theories of motivation for individuals, groups and organizations, leadership, organizational design and performance evaluation.

 BUAD 328 Marketing Foundations